littensy/rbxts-react-ts/README.md

 # [`@rbxts/react-ts`](https://www.npmjs.com/package/@rbxts/react-ts)

-This package exports `react` and `roact-compat` for use in TypeScript projects.
+This package combines and re-exports `react` and `roact-compat` for use in Roblox TypeScript projects.

-To get this package working, it needs the `@rbxts/roact` alias so that the Roblox-TS JSX transformer can use this package instead of the default `roact` package.

 ## Installation

+### React + RoactCompat

+For this package to work, it needs the `@rbxts/roact` alias so that Roblox-TS can use this package for your TSX files.

+You can install with an alias like so:

 ```bash
 # recommended